eflumerf/styleguide/dune-daq-cppguide.md

 You may use forwarding references in conjunction with `  std::forward `, to support perfect forwarding.

+### Rvalue References [DUNE VERSION]

+Use rvalue references to:

+  - Define move constructors and move assignment operators.
+You should always have these defined when you've created a new type and there's the possibility that its copy operations may be significantly slower.

+  - Support perfect forwarding in generic code

+  - Define pairs of overloads, one taking `Foo&&` and the other taking `const Foo&`, when this might improve performance

 ### Friends

 We allow use of `friend` classes and functions, within reason.